How to spring clean your beauty bag

 MASCARA/EYELINER

-Now, these are two products that women love to hang onto.
-Why?!
 How many of you have applied your makeup and then, throughout the day, seem to have an eye that just won’t stop weeping?
-That’s often a sign that it’s time to replace your mascara/liner.
-These two products should be looked at after three months and not kept any longer than six months.
+That’s often a sign that it’s time to replace your mascara or eyeliner.
+These two products should be looked at after three months and not kept longer than six months.
 Yep, six months, ladies!
 Bacteria can build up in mascaras and liquid liners, and with pencils, ensure you are always sharpening them to keep them clean.